Case Studies

 With competing tests to choose from, deciding which one to use has historically been confusing.
 Shifting to a CTA + HeartFlow frontline strategy for patients presenting with symptoms of coronary artery disease, streamlines diagnosis, provides clarity and gives confidence to physicians and patients of the final treatment plan.

-A Clearer Roadmap
+A Clearer Roadmap to PCI

-A Safer Deferral
+A Safer Deferral with OMT

 This is a common case in which an abnormal stress test would have resulted in a diagnostic angiogram to view the coronary arteries for the first time during the procedure.
 In contrast, CTA and HeartFlow provide precise anatomic and physiologic information indicating the impact blockages have on blood flow, which allows the interventionalist to pinpoint problem areas and plan a procedure in advance of the cath lab.